kevinmatthes/git-aliases-f18/README.md

 ## Description

-This repository contains the source code of an application named `ga-f18`.
+This repository contains the source code of an application named `git-aliases`.
 When compiled, it will configure the hard coded Git alias commands.
 A common use case of this application is hence the initialisation of Git in a new user account.

-`ga-f18` can be freely expanded with further commands.
+`git-aliases` can be freely expanded with further commands.
 The procedure in order to do so is illustrated by the source files in the `aliases/` directory of this repository.

+This tool can be integrated into Git, at option.
+Due to its naming convention, Git will consider all applications prefixed with `git-` associated commands.
+This feature offers two benefits.
+One can not only configure all desired alias commands with this tool but also request a summary for the aliases set up by this application with Git itself.

 When calling the application, it will show some default information about itself in the first five lines.
 These information are about the application's name and